squito/squito.github.com/_posts/2013-10-16-learning-scala-macros.md

 ### Learning ASTs

 * The [academic paper on quasiquotes](http://infoscience.epfl.ch/record/185242/files/QuasiquotesForScala.pdf) was quite useful; it actually has some nice simple examples, you only need to read the first 4 pages.
 It helped me learn about both Quasiquotes, and ASTs in general
 * Probably the most useful thing I learned was to **not** rely on `showRaw` as the only way to learn ASTs.  `showRaw` is great because it's so easy to use, but sometimes the tree it shows you is not the tree you want.
-Sometimes, if you copy those trees verbatim, and you just get some obscure compiler error.
+Sometimes, if you copy those trees verbatim, you just get some obscure compiler error.
 * The **foolproof** way (in my experience) to get the correct AST is to ask `scalac` to do it for you, as [Eugene Burmako explains in this SO answer](http://stackoverflow.com/questions/14790115/where-can-i-learn-about-constructing-asts-for-scala-macros/14795999#14795999).
 So I'd put some example code in a .scala file, and then run
 `scalac -Xplugin macro-paradise_2.10.2-2.0.0-SNAPSHOT.jar -deprecation -Xprint:parser -Ystop-after:parser -Yshow-trees-compact *.scala`